-The Peter Moss Leukemia AI Research Student Program is headed by Adam Milton-Barker, Juan Carlos Carrasco-Giménez & Shriya Narang, students are also able to communicate with other team members who mentor the group and give advice.
+The Peter Moss Leukemia AI Research Student Program is headed by Juan Carlos Carrasco-Giménez & Shriya Narang, students are also able to communicate with other team members who mentor the group and give advice.

 If you would like to volunteer to the research project or student program as a professional, please use the application form on our Join Us page.